rsteinfe1/variant-summary-from-vcf/README.md

 # variant-summary-from-vcf

+This is a fork of Keith Curtis' variant-summary-from-vcf toolkit.
+I added minor changes to the built to remove dependancy on LLVM 5.0.x because it's not available anymore since the bioinc upgrade.

 This is a utility to generate summary information about variants in an imputed VCF file.
 It assumes the VCF file has the following fields in its header:

  * ##FORMAT=<ID=GT,Number=1,Type=String,Description="Genotype">